NewsInSA

 The Department of Home Affairs has partnered with FNB and Standard Bank to roll out smart ID and passport applications through bank branches and, soon, via mobile apps — making access to essential identity services faster and more convenient.

-Home Affairs Partners with FNB and Standard Bank to Expand Smart ID and Passport Services
+Home Affairs Teams Up with FNB and Standard Bank to Expand Smart ID and Passport Services

-JOHANNESBURG – The Department of Home Affairs has partnered with First National Bank (FNB) and Standard Bank to make it easier for South Africans to apply for smart ID cards and passports.
-The new initiative was launched on Tuesday, 13 August 2025, and will roll out services through select bank branches — with mobile app integration to follow.
+JOHANNESBURG – The Department of Home Affairs (DHA) has partnered with First National Bank (FNB) and Standard Bank to make applying for smart ID cards and passports easier for all South Africans.
+Launched on 13 August 2025, the initiative will begin at select bank branches, with plans to integrate mobile app services in the near future.

-Home Affairs Minister Leon Schreiber welcomed the partnership, calling it a major step toward decentralising services.
+Home Affairs Minister Leon Schreiber welcomed the collaboration, calling it a major step toward digital decentralization:

 Bank Executives Voice Support

-FNB’s CEO of Public Sector Banking, Sipho Silinda, highlighted the link between financial inclusion and secure identification:
+FNB’s CEO of Public Sector Banking, Sipho Silinda, emphasised the connection between financial inclusion and secure identification:

-“We have always believed that financial inclusion is directly linked to safe and secure documentation, and we are delighted to take our partnership with the DHA to the next level.”
+“We believe financial inclusion is directly linked to safe and secure documentation, and we are delighted to take our partnership with DHA to the next level.”

-Standard Bank’s Personal and Private Banking CEO, Funeka Montjane, emphasised the customer benefit:
+Standard Bank’s Personal and Private Banking CEO, Funeka Montjane, highlighted the customer benefits:

-“We are proud to be part of this forward-thinking collaboration that will save our clients time and make it easier to access essential identity services.”
+“This forward-thinking collaboration will save our clients time and make it easier to access essential identity services.”

-With more bank branches and digital platforms offering smart ID and passport services, South Africans can look forward to shorter queues, quicker processing, and greater convenience in obtaining vital identity documents.
+With more bank branches and digital platforms offering smart ID and passport services, citizens can expect:

 Related Articles